wbaopaul/scATAC-pro/README.md

 -   **IMPORTANT**: The parameters and options should be specified in a configurartion file in plain text format.
 Copy and edit the configure\_user.txt file in this repository and then in your terminal run the following commands:

 - **NOTE**: some mapping index and genome annotation files can be downloaded [rgtdata](https://chopri.box.com/s/dlqybg6agug46obiu3mhevofnq4vit4t)

+- To access QC metrics and perform downstream analysis in R, see [scATAC-pro tutorial in R](https://htmlpreview.github.io/?https://github.com/wbaopaul/scATAC-pro/blob/master/doc/_site/index.html)

 <!-- -->